MaherShahin/portfolio-cli/README.md

 ## Getting Started
-To use this CLI portfolio, simply open the index.html file in your web browser.
+To use this CLI portfolio, simply download the directory and use VSCode Live Server - or similair to launch index.html.
 You will be presented with a terminal-like interface where you can enter commands and explore Maher's skills, experience, and projects.
+(Deployed version planned)

 ## Features
 ### Command Structure